 Upon its release, "Titanic" was both the highest grossing movie of all time and the most acclaimed with a record 11 Oscars.
 You don't win such approval without a killer love story, which James Cameron found in Jack and Rose.

-The relationship between Kate Winslet's corset socialite and Leonardo DiCaprio's starving artist was a commentary of the 99 vs. 1 percent and a tragedy of star- crossed lovers.
+The relationship between Kate Winslet's corset socialite and Leonardo DiCaprio's starving artist was a commentary of the 99 percent versus 1 percent and a tragedy of star- crossed lovers.

 Love it or hate it, "Titanic" is unsinkable.

 James Cameron's "Avatar" may be the highest grossing movie of all time in sheer dollars, but bread also used to cost a nickel.
 When you adjust for inflation, "Gone With the Wind" is history's top grosser, and it all has to do with the volatile relationship between Rhett Butler and Scarlett O'Hara.

 Clark Gable was the ultimate macho man, lifting his mustache to say, "You should be kissed often, and by someone who knows how," while Vivien Leigh was an Oscar-winning brat who vowed, "I'll never go hungry again."